Nijo Castle is one of Kyoto’s world-famous UNESCO World Heritage sites, constructed in 1603 by Ieyasu Tokugawa - the first shogun of the Edo Period.

 - Ninomaru Garden, an original part of Nijo Castle

 - Beautiful green grass and a paved path: Honmaru Garden

 - A view of Kyoto from the tenshu remains

-- A blend of east and west in gardening: Seiryu-en
+- Seiryu-en Garden: A blend of east and west in gardening

-- A matcha café after your castle trek: Sanoa
+- Enjoy a matcha café after your castle trek at Sanoah

 - What do you need to look out for when visiting Nijo Castle Kyoto?